 Okay, that was three questions… But if you answered yes to all of them, you’re in the right place.

 However, you’ve got to be motivated and self-disciplined if you want to build a sustainable business.
-And it’s a lot of hard work before you can reap the rewards.
+And there are a lot of long days before you even start to reap the rewards.

 That said, the following 10 reasons make the hard work completely worth it.